-In all of the usages of VMX and Intel PT, the decoder in the host or VMM context can identify the occurrences of VMX transitions with the aid of VMX-specific packets.
-Packets relevant to VMX fall into the follow two kinds:
+In all of the usages of VMX and Intel PT, a decoder in the host or VMM context can identify the occurrences of VMX transitions with the aid of VMX-specific packets.
+There are two kinds of packets relevant to VMX:

-- VMCS Packet: The VMX transitions of individual VM can be distinguished by a decoder using the base address field in a VMCS packet.
-The base address field stores the VMCS pointer address of a successful VMPTRLD.
-A VMCS packet is sent on a successful execution of VMPTRLD.
-See Section 35.4.2.15 for details. - NonRoot (NR) bit field in PIP packet: PIP packets are generated with each VM entry/exit.
-The NR bit in a PIP packet is set when in VMX non-Root operation.
+- VMCS packet.
+The VMX transitions of individual VMs can be distinguished by a decoder using the VMCSpointer field in a VMCS packet.
+A VMCS packet is sent on a successful execution of VMPTRLD, and its VMCSpointer field stores the VMCS pointer loaded by that execution.
+See Section 35.4.2.15 for details. - The NR (non-root) bit in a PIP packet.
+Normally, the NR bit is set in any PIP packet generated in VMX nonroot operation.
+In addition, PIP packets are generated with each VM entry and VM exit.
 Thus a transition of the NR bit from 0 to 1 indicates the occurrence of a VM entry, and a transition of 1 to 0 indicates the occurrence of a VM exit.